 Books can transport us to another world.
 If depression makes reading difficult, we could try audio books.
 Some of us might prefer to play computer games or lose ourselves in a film; while others may get ‘lost’ in creative activities.
 We all have things that help us to escape from our heads for a little while: we might just need to try a few things before we find the right one.

 Finally, if the urge to run away gets really bad it’s always good to reach out.
-Talking to a loved one, a medical professional, or even a stranger on the Internet (check out our Peer Support Group) can help us sort through our feelings.
+Talking to a loved one, a medical professional, or even a stranger on the Internet can help us sort through our feelings.
 Sharing our burden – being truly heard – makes us feel less desperate.
 We don’t have to go it alone.

 Please help us to help others and share this post, you never know who might need it.